borgholt/dreamstream/README.md

 - Patched module can provide estimate of state size (can be used to estimate memory requirements for given input lengths).
 - Length-based sampling: When processing files in bulk, first sort files by length to minimize padding.
 - Maybe we can support the EmFormer architecture.

+## Documentation

+Documentation is written in Sphinx and is inspired by [PyTorch](https://github.com/pytorch/pytorch/tree/main/docs).

 ## Installation